This blog will help you better understand what will happen during your “First Meeting at Dean Cabinetry”, and how you can make the most of it.

 When you are ready to choose Dean Cabinetry as your Kitchen Cabinet Partner, we only ask for a verbal, non-monetary, commitment from you, as we do not charge a design fee.
 This seems simple, but it is an essential part of our business model.
 We are able to achieve our clients’ goals by focusing our energy and resources on projects that have committed to moving forward with us.

 The location of subsequent meetings will be determined as needed.
 Additional details that will be discussed are cabinetry finishes, moldings, decorative panels, and inserts.

 How can I be best prepared for my initial meeting?

 Now that you know the general breakdown of your initial meeting with Dean Cabinetry, we have a few recommendations so you can make the most of this step in our process.

 As part of the Discovery email, you received a link to an article called Is Dean Cabinetry Right for Me?
-We feel that reading this article will help you understand who we are as a company, what we do, what we don’t do, and if we are the best fit for you and your project.
+We feel that reading this article will help you understand who we are as a company, what we do, and guide you through your partnership with Dean Cabinetry.
 In addition to this article, we have much more on our Dean Cabinetry Website and our Learning Center that we feel will help you as you navigate your kitchen project.